jbodika/CART210-glossary/glossary.md

 CMS software typically incorporates several key features such as publishing controls, editing tools, built-in SEO capabilities, security measures, and consistent branding tools, making it accessible for organizations of all sizes, from small businesses to large enterprises.[^IBMCMS2024] Effective content management requires understanding not only the technology involved but also the specific information requirements, workflows, and audiences that the organization aims to reach.[^McKeeverCMS] This comprehensive approach positions CMS as not merely a technological tool but as an essential part of organizational strategy and communication.

 [^BoikoBible]: Boiko, Bob.
-2005.
-Content Management Bible.
+2005. _Content Management Bible_.
 2nd ed.
 John Wiley & Sons.
 [^IBMCMS2024]: Finn, Teaganne, and Amanda Downie.
 2024.
-“What is a content management system (CMS)?”
-IBM (blog).
+“What is a content management system (CMS)?” _IBM_ (blog).
 March 7, 2024. https://www.ibm.com/think/topics/content-management-system.
 [^McKeeverCMS]: McKeever, Susan.
 2003.
-“Understanding Web Content Management Systems: Evolution, Lifecycle and Market.”
-Industrial Management & Data Systems 103 (9): 686–92. https://doi.org/10.1108/02635570310506106.
+“Understanding Web Content Management Systems: Evolution, Lifecycle and Market.” _Industrial Management & Data Systems_ 103 (9): 686–92. https://doi.org/10.1108/02635570310506106.

 ## Crowdsourcing